 After lunch at an outdoor cafe we continue to the elegant Castello di Meleto, dating from the 12th century.
-After walking the grounds, we can sip their estate-made grappa, a strong grape-based liquor that can be harsh, but becomes mellow with proper aging.
-Now we continue biking, past vineyards of Sangiovese grapes destined to become Chianti wines, to Badia Coltibuono, an abbey founded in the 11th century, set in a picturesque woods.
+After walking the grounds, we can sip their estate-made grappa, a strong grape-based liquor common in the region.

 Biking is optional today, since we’ll have two nights at the same location.
-If you’d prefer a day of hiking, you can make an enjoyable loop by walking south, through vineyards and forest, to the center of Radda, where several restaurants serve lunch.
-From there, return northeast to Volpaia, a tiny fortress-village rooted in medieval times, just across the valley from Castelvecchi.
-A walk through the wooded valley then brings you back home.
+If you’d prefer a day of hiking, you can make an enjoyable loop by walking south, through vineyards and forest.
+Keep an eye out for wild boar!

-Just eight miles away lies Castellina in Chianti.
-From the crenellated castle here, we enjoy sweeping views of the countryside.
+Eight miles away lies Castellina in Chianti.
 Just outside the town lies Monte Calvario, a large mound or tumulus that covers four Etruscan tombs dating from the 4th century BC.
 Although tomb robbers have long since cleared out the contents, each chamber remains open.
 Heads slightly bowed, we can explore the long slabstone corridors.

 Then comes another delightful descent, through a forest preserve.
 Today’s picnic is at a Romanesque chapel located in the midst of this preserve on — where else? — a hilltop.
 We’re headed to San Gimignano, known as “the city of beautiful towers” for its 14 towers, preserved from medieval times.
-The distinctive skyline is visible long before we reach this enchanting town.
 Some cyclists will probably want to bike directly into town to explore the narrow streets, shops, and rampart walls.
-Others, if there’s still energy in those legs, can bike to Sant Appiano and Linari, small, quiet, and charming Italian villages, each crowning a separate hill, that seem perfectly-preserved reminders of a simpler era.
-Or if you prefer to explore the area on foot, you can leave your bike at our comfortable hotel, just outside of town, and walk back.
+For those who just can’t get enough, we can bike to Sant Appiano and Linari, small, quiet, and charming Italian villages, each crowning a separate hill.

 For those who would prefer to shop: Since Etruscan times, Volterra has been famous for its alabaster carvings, using rock quarried from a nearby hillside.
 Local artisans still work the translucent stone into sculptures, vases, and dishes, and Volterra’s narrow streets offer plenty of shopping opportunities.
-A converted 12th-century convent houses a museum of alabaster sculptures.
 The ride to Volterra is an all-day affair, about three hours in each direction, leaving us a few hours in the city itself.

 Day 6: Two Hilltops